amar1n/SunlightHours/README.md

 * First I initialize all the apartments with full light, that is, from 08:14:00 until 17:25:00
 * Then I go through quadrant X second by second, from point A to point B, analyzing all the buildings
 * In a second given, for each building, I get the buildings affected by its shadow (which will be on its right) and for each of them I add a second to the starting range for those apartments that have shadow
-* Then I perform the same solution in quadrant Y, going from point C to point D and when it corresponds, I rest a second at the end of the sunlight range of the affected apartment
+* Then I perform the same solution in quadrant Y, going from point C to point D and when it corresponds, I substract a second at the end of the sunlight range of the affected apartment
 * I optimize the search for buildings affected by the shadow of another, based on their heights

 #### Formulas used